-We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Oshkosh Ares School District (School) as of and for the year ended June 30, 2022.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), the State Single Audit Guidelines and the Wisconsin Department of Public Instruction Audit Manual, as well as certain information related to the planned scope and timing of our audit.
+We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Oshkosh Ares School District (District) as of and for the year ended June 30, 2023.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), the State Single Audit Guidelines and the Wisconsin School District Audit Manual, as well as certain information related to the planned scope and timing of our audit.
 Professional standards also require that we communicate to you the following information related to the audit.

-Our Responsibility Under Auditing Standards Generally Accepted in the United States of America Governmental Auditing Standards Issued by the Comptroller General of the United States, Uniform Guidance, Wisconsin State Single Audit Guidelines and the Wisconsin School District Audit Manual
+Our Responsibility Under Auditing Standards Generally Accepted in the United States of America Governmental Auditing Standards Issued by the Comptroller General of the United States, the Uniform Guidance, Wisconsin State Single Audit Guidelines and the Wisconsin School District Audit Manual

-As stated in our engagement letter dated, August 16, 2022, our responsibility, as described by professional standards, is to express opinions about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
+As stated in our engagement letter dated, August 23, 2023, our responsibility, as described by professional standards, is to express opinions about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
 Our audit of the financial statements does not relieve you or management of your responsibilities.

 Generally accepted accounting principles provide for certain required supplementary information (RSI) to supplement the basic financial statements.
-Our responsibility with respect to the management's discussion and analysis, schedules of employer's proportionate share of the net pension liability (asset) and employer contributions - Wisconsin Retirement System, schedule of changes in total pension liability and related ratios - supplemental pension, schedule of change in net OPEB liability, fiduciary net position, and related ratios - other post-employment benefits - single employer plan, schedule of employer contributions - other post - employment benefits - single employer, schedules of employer's proportionate share of net OPEB liability and employer contributions - cost sharing plan, and the schedule of revenues, expenditures and changes in fund balance - budget and actual - general fund, as indicated in the financial statement's table of contents, which supplement the basic financial statements, was to apply certain limited procedures in accordance with generally accepted auditing standards.
+Our responsibility with respect to the schedules of employer's proportionate share of the net pension liability (asset) and employer contributions - Wisconsin Retirement System, schedule of changes in total pension liability and related ratios - supplemental pension, schedule of change in net OPEB liability, fiduciary net position, and related ratios - other post-employment benefits - single employer plan, schedule of employer contributions - other post - employment benefits - single employer plan, schedule of revenues, expenditures and change in fund balance - budget and actual - general fund, as indicated in the financial statement's table of contents, which supplement the basic financial statements, was to apply certain limited procedures in accordance with generally accepted auditing standards.
 However, the RSI was not audited and, because the limited procedures did not provide us with sufficient evidence to express an opinion or provide any assurance on the RSI.

-We have been engaged to report on the combining financial statements of the nonmajor governmental funds, the combing schedules of internal general and special education fund financial statements, schedule of charter school authorizer services and costs, and the schedules of expenditures of federal and state awards as indicated in the financial statement's table of contents, which accompany the financial statements but are not RSI.
+We have been engaged to report on the combining financial statements of the combining balance sheet - nonmajor governmental funds, combining statement of revenues, expenditures and changes in fund balances - nonmajor governmental funds, combining schedule of internal general and special education funds - balance sheet, and combining schedule of internal general and special education funds - revenues, expenditures and change in fund balance, and the schedules of expenditures of federal and state awards as indicated in the financial statement's table of contents, which accompany the financial statements but are not RSI.
 Our responsibility for this supplementary information as described by professional standards, was to evaluate the presentation of the supplementary information in relation to the financial statements as a whole and to report on whether the supplementary information was fairly stated, in all material respects, in relation to the financial statements as a whole.